strvcom/template-react-native-expo/README.md

 ### Forced Update aka Minimum Version Check

-**Before going to production** we should have a forced update functionality in place for cases such as when we introduce a major bug or our backend API is not backward compatible. `useForcedUpdate()` hook compares `minimumSupportedVersion` with `installedAppVersion` from `app.config.ts`.
+**Before going to production** we should have a forced update functionality in place for cases such as when we introduce a major bug or our backend API is not backward compatible. `useStoreUpdate('forced' | 'suggested')` hook compares `minimumSupportedVersion` with `installedAppVersion` from `app.config.ts`.
 The minimum version should come either from our backend API or third party service such as `Firebase Remote Config` (good experience).
 If the app is outdated we should show to the user screen/modal/alert that would suggest them to update (redirect to store listing).

+We can also set `suggested` version to signal users that there is a new version available (e.g. in profile)

 ### Offline Check